+In a word YES!
 Let’s take a look at some of the popular recreational sports and how they contribute to your weekly activity goals.
 And don’t worry, if the weather is too cold to go outdoors, you can always find indoor alternatives.

 Now I think everyone knows how widely played a sport that baseball is and probably played it more than a few times.
 So you know, a seven inning game consists of running the bases and using your back, arm and leg muscles.
 It increases your heart rate and you get excited at the prospect of winning.

 It’s a fun, social game that allows you to be active while being with friends playing a sport you enjoy.
 It doesn’t get much better than that – and being happy affects your brain.
 Baseball is enjoyable.
 Not to mention the fun times getting together with your friends after the game!

 Most important before playing make sure you stretch and get in some sprints to get yourself loose.

 Soccer, or football in Europe, is a favorite sport of well, almost everyone.
 The benefits are similar to baseball.
 Soccer gives you a great Cardio workout with lots of running and use of your arms and legs.
 It too is a fun, social game that with the right team, will make you happy and you’ll enjoy the fun times when you celebrate victory (or wishful thinking of victory – either way, it’s good times).

 Golf has been very popular with men for centuries and now more and more woman are enjoying the sport too.